-Whittier offers "ESG" variants of the FI Strategies upon client request.
-The ESG variants follow the same methodologies as described above with the exclusion of industries such as oil & gas, tobacco, etc. By forgoing investment in such sectors, investors may experience lessor or greater returns than the non-"ESG" versions of the same FI Strategies.
+Whittier offers Environmental, Social and Governance (the "ESG") variants of the FI Strategies upon client request.
+ESG variants follow the same methodologies as described above, but with the exclusion of industries such as oil and gas, tobacco, etc. By forgoing investment in such sectors, investors can experience lesser or greater returns than the non-ESG versions of the same FI Strategies.